Serour-6/End-To-End-ML-Project/README.md

 └── images/                  # Visualizations for README (e.g., geospatial plots)
 ```

-## 🚀 Future Improvements

-Potential next steps to further enhance the project and demonstrate MLOps capabilities:
-*   **Deployment:** Build a prediction API using **FastAPI** and deploy it to a cloud service.
-*   **Web Application:** Deploy the model as an interactive web application using **Streamlit**.
-*   **Monitoring:** Integrate monitoring dashboards to track data drift, model performance decay, and feature importance over time.
-*   **Modeling:** Experiment with deep learning approaches (e.g., a simple MLP) to capture non-linear patterns.

 ## 📜 License

 This project is licensed under the **MIT License**.